merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 anvi-estimate-metabolism -c %(contigs-db)s --output-modes modules,module_paths,module_steps --add-coverage
 {{ codestop }}

 Just like module completeness, copy number can be calculated using two different strategies.
-You can find information about the calculations in the technical details section below, and information about what copy number output looks like in %{kegg-metabolism}s.
+You can find information about the calculations in the technical details section below, and information about what copy number output looks like in %(kegg-metabolism)s.

 This flag also works for matrix output.